the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 The National Competence Center Sweden (ENCCS) [https://enccs.se/] provides instructor training material [@ENCCSInstructorTraining], [@ENCCS2022] developed from Carpentries and CodeRefinery material, as well as lessons for HPC-oriented RSEs [@ENCCSLessons].

+From the MIT Computer Science & Artificial Intelligence Laboratory comes an unofficial course [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) which covers a lot of basic computer skills typically taught by RSEs.

 The (Intersect)[https://intersect-training.org/] project ....

 (BSSW)[https://bssw.io/] ...